 |Athletic Training Room||978-998-7719|

 Learn more about the fun, goal-oriented program for beginners, children (age 4+) through adults that use instruction following the U.S. Figure Skating and USA Hockey curriculum.
 Skate rentals are not available at the Raymond J. Bourque Arena.
 Please make sure skaters arrive for lessons with their own skates.

-Endicott's women's ice hockey program has experienced a similar amount of success in their three of years of varsity status by reaching the Colonial Hockey Conference Championship in all three seasons.
+Endicott's women's ice hockey program has experienced a similar amount of success in their four years of varsity status by reaching the Colonial Hockey Conference (CHC) Championship in all four seasons, which includes capturing the CHC title in 2018-19.
 During the 2017-18 campaign, the women climbed to as high as No. 7 on the D3hockey.com national poll and No. 10 on the USCHO rankings.